websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/search-results.md

 # Search Results

 Search results should be easy to navigate, sort, and filter.
-To achieve that, you must understand all the options to give your users an optimal experience.
+Give your users an optimal search experience by understanding the default search experience and the many configuration options at your disposal.

 Multiple factors affect search results: